Quantum error mitigation for rotation symmetric bosonic codes with symmetry expansion: Conclusion and discussion

 We propose a practical error mitigation technique for RSBCs based on SE, which is especially useful for state preparation.
 Because state preparation is an important building block for quantum computation using RSBCs due to the necessity for gate operations, our protocol may significantly enhance the overall computation accuracy.
 For applying SE for state preparation, we introduce a novel method using the generalized quantum process for virtually projecting the quantum state onto the symmetric subspace.
 For the implementation of SE, two controlled rotation operations are performed by dispersive interactions between an ancilla qubit and the bosonic qubit, followed by the subsequent measurement of the ancilla qubit.
 Our protocol can circumvent an experimentally demanding verification procedure depending on postselection; thus, it will lead to dramatic noise reduction.
 With the same formalism for error mitigation, we can virtually generate the RSBC states that give the same expectation value as the ideal one from a primitive state with a sample cost proportional to $M^2$ for the rotation order $M$.

 We also benchmark our protocol for practical RSBCs: cat codes and binomial codes.
 In regard to cat codes, we provide a detailed analytical study of the projection probability onto the symmetric subspace and the trace distance between the error-mitigated state and the ideal state for photon loss noise.
 We confirm that the analytical results coincide well with the exact numerical solutions.
 The results of trace distances indicate that the error-mitigated states are significantly closer to the ideal one.
 In addition, the error mitigation performance improves as $M$ increases.
 We also evaluate the performance of SE for binomial codes and verify that the noise effects are similarly suppressed.
 The projection probability for binomial codes approaches the behavior of that of cat codes in the large photon number limit because the photon number distribution becomes approximated by the Poisson distribution.
-Based on these arguments, we evaluate the sampling overhead of SE in the low error regime, which exponentially increases with the number of error-mitigated qubits, the effective error rate $\gamma_t= \gamma t$, and the average photon number.
+Based on these arguments, we evaluate the sampling overhead of SE in the low error regime, which exponentially increases with the number of error-mitigated qubits $N_{\mathrm{QEM}}$, the effective error rate $\gamma_t= \gamma t$, and the average photon number $\bar{n}$.
+Note that the error mitigation incurs an exponential increase of the sampling overhead~\cite{takagi2022fundamental,takagi2023universal,tsubouchi2023universal,quek2024exponentially}, and this also holds in our case.
+Nevertheless, our method is useful in the regime $\bar{n} \gamma t N_{\mathrm{QEM}} =O(1)$, and may find a good regime depending on the development of bosonic quantum devices.